31 BC Judea earthquake: Other primary sources

 Archaeologists have located possible signs of earthquake damage at Qumran.
 These include an earthquake fault across one of the ritual baths, the fallen ceiling of a pantry, damage to the main tower, and collapse of rooms in the southeastern part of the site.
 It has been suggested that Qumran was abandoned following an earthquake, and there have been correlations with the 31 BC earthquake as described by Josephus.

 However, the same damage may be attributed to human-caused damage to Qumran.
 Various theories suggest that Qumran may have been attacked by Aristobulus II or Hyrcanus II between 67 and 63 BC, attacked by Aulus Gabinius in 57 BC, attacked by the Parthian Empire in 40/39 BC, and attacked by Antigonus II Mattathias between 40 and 37 BC.

 Archaeologists have searched for damage caused by the 31 BC earthquake at Masada and Jericho, at Agappias (identified with Anthedon), at Ashkelon, at Antipatris, and at Tiberias.
 It has been assumed that some of the intense building activities of Herod the Great may have been motivated by a need for post-earthquake repairs.

 So far, much of the search for archaeological evidence for this earthquake has been fruitless.
 The search in Tiberias may have been misguided, as the city was not even built at the time of the earthquake.
-The city was constructed by Herod Antipas in 18 AD, and namer after then-reigning Roman emperor Tiberius (reigned 14–37 AD).
+The city was constructed by Herod Antipas in 18 AD, and named after then-reigning Roman emperor Tiberius (reigned 14–37 AD).

 The lack of archaeological evidence suggests that this was a relatively modest earthquake in the range of 6–6.5 moment magnitude scale, and not a "major catastrophe".